This second-ever assessment of students' technology and engineering abilities found that girls outscored boys in all six areas tested.

 Books and Toys To Spark Girls' Interest In Engineering & Technology

-Accurate enough to satisfy an expert, yet simple enough for baby, this colorful book about a little girl and bird explores the basics of flight – from birds, to planes and rockets – and ties it all to baby’s world.
+Accurate enough to satisfy an expert, yet simple enough for baby, this colorful book about a science-loving little girl explores the basics of flight – from birds, to planes and rockets – and ties it all to a baby’s world.
 Beautiful, visually stimulating illustrations complement age-appropriate language to encourage baby’s sense of wonder.
 Parents and caregivers may learn a thing or two, as well!
-For more volumes from this fun and inspiring series, visit our Baby Loves Science Collection.
+For more volumes from this fun and inspiring series, including ones focused on quantum physics, thermodynamics, and coding, visit our Baby Loves Science Collection.

 The little girl in this story has an idea in her head for the most MAGNIFICENT thing... so with the help of her puppy sidekick, she collects some bits and pieces and starts building.
 Except that the result isn't quite as magnificent as she wanted, so she tries again... and again... and again.
 Eventually, frustration overtakes her, and she not only smashes, pummels, and explodes, she also quits.
 It's not until she takes a walk with her dog and clears her head that she can see the potential in all her previous design and build something that she really does feel is magnificent.
 This fun picture book sends a great message to young readers about the importance of persistence.